aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 Assuming we adopt the new compatibility model, all we have to do is come up with a validation mechanism for the following breakage scenarios:

-## Breaking changes in CX Protocol
+## Breaking changes to *cloud-assembly-schema*

-Probably the most prominent scenario for causing breakage is pushing an incompatible change to the cx-protocol itself.
+Probably the most prominent scenario for causing breakage is pushing an incompatible change to the *cloud-assembly-schema* itself.
 This can, for example, be the removal of a property.

 > See concrete [example](#rename-target-property-in-containerImageAssetMetadataEntry).

 The proposed solution for this case is to run API compatibility checks using `jsii-diff`.
-We would treat `cx-api` as a regular `jsii` module that needs to maintain compatibility to its consumers, which is the CLI.
+We would treat *cloud-assembly-schema* as a regular `jsii` module that needs to maintain compatibility to its consumers, which is the CLI.

-This will make sure that when the CLI pulls in new versions of `cx-api` (on upgrades), it will properly consume older cloud assemblies.
+This will make sure that when the CLI pulls in new versions of *cloud-assembly-schema* (on upgrades), it will properly consume older cloud assemblies.

 ## Breaking changes in CLI